soapopera12/learnML/ExplainLikeIam5/Machine learning 2025837b28ef4aecbc1b3261dbcfb669.md

 ---

-### Ensemble models and random forest
+### Ensemble models

+**This is very important**

 Wisdom of the crowd

 Aggregating the predictions of a group of predictors is called an ensemble model

-**Random forest**

-ensemble of decision trees only.

-Ensemble types are as follows
+Ensemble models

 1. **Bagging (Bootstrap aggregating)**

     same training model but different random subsets of training data for each predictor

-    sampling with replacement → after a datapoint is chosen to be a part of the sample it is replaced back into the dataset to be picked again in subsequent draws.
+    **sampling with replacement** → after a datapoint is chosen to be a part of the sample it is replaced back into the dataset to be picked again in subsequent draws.

     **Out-of-bag (OOB) evaluation**